bitsofcotton/ddpmopt/README.md

 So we should adjust in/output by them. eg. goki_check_cc:clean\[lcC\] before and after doing them.
 Around better size of this, please refer bitsofcotton/p8 for extends.

+However, cleanl input and despeckle or negate output also could work.

 # P01 hypothesis
 The P01 predictor makes the hypothesis the structure is continuous enough.